tmp85/rune-bearer-phoenix/PROJECT_CONTEXT.md

 The Brothers' Rune Quest is a Minecraft-inspired educational dungeon crawler designed for Wells (age 7) and Rou (age 6).
 The game runs fully client-side as a standalone web app, developed and managed via GitHub commits.
 The primary build environment is Cursor on the Mac Studio, with production versions deployed via GitHub.
 The live game runs directly as a web app on a Mac Mini with touchscreen.
 The system operates independently of DAKboard or Synology.

 The Challenge Modules operate as a real-world parallel system directly integrated into the Rune Quest dungeon loop.
-Each day may include real-world IRL challenges that help drive daily progression.
+Each room may include real-world IRL challenges that help drive progression.

 ---

 ## 🗂️ Key File Structure
-- `gameSchedule.js` - Daily progression and rune drops
+- `gameSchedule.js` - Game progression data (managed separately)
 - `json/runes.json` - Rune data and pairing system
 - `rooms/` - Individual room content files
 - Main game runs as standalone web app (HTML/JS/CSS)

+**Note:** `gameSchedule.js` contains scheduling data but is not part of the room generation workflow.
+Room generation works independently using content prompts and template structure.

 ## 🔧 Technical Notes
 - No external dependencies beyond standard web APIs